31 Insane Roofing Statistics You Will Hear About in 2023

 8) Roof Lifespan

 A typical roof lasts between 25 and 50 years, but the precise number varies significantly by roof type and property type.
-For example, a metal roofing system can last up to 75 years, while a rubber roof probably maxes out at the 50-year mark.

 Source: Roofer’s Guild